 The process of integrating the financial and the wider environmental and social risks and opportunities into investment strategies can be described as Responsible Investment (RI) or more broadly, Environmental, Social and Governance (ESG) driven investment.

-There is a growing number of factors that are moving capital markets towards a greater focus on ESG risks and opportunities in their portfolio and investment strategies, including:
+A number of factors are moving capital markets towards a greater focus on ESG risks and opportunities, including:

 Fiduciaries need to look at anything that may materially affect the financial returns of their funds – Climate risk as well as other ESG factors clearly belong in this conversation as an indicator of downside risk.

 The development of which will deliver policy, legislation, regulation and practices that align finance with delivering a sustainable and resilient economy.

 Increasing risk of litigation associated with greenwashing claims.

-- Regulation – regulators both at home and overseas are increasingly focused on the management of climate risk across portfolios.
+Regulators both at home and overseas are increasingly focused on the management of climate risk across portfolios.

 There is a growing expectation that investors are able to understand and report the financial exposure to climate risk across their portfolios.

-- Impact Reporting – asset owners and managers are beginning to report the environmental and social impact of their portfolios in line with the Sustainable Development Goals (SDGs).
+Asset owners and managers are beginning to report the environmental and social impact of their portfolios in line with the Sustainable Development Goals (SDGs).

-- The United Nations Principles for Responsible investment (UN PRI) Commitments – signatories need to report how the principles of responsible investment have been applied across portfolios.
+Signatories need to report how the principles of responsible investment have been applied across portfolios.

-- Green Finance – significant growth in green and social bonds that deliver positive carbon, energy or social impact as well as sustainability linked loans.
+Significant growth in green and social bonds that deliver positive carbon, energy or social impact as well as sustainability linked loans.

 The Responsible Investment Benchmark Report 2021 shows that asset managers are increasingly demanding their investment and asset managers invest responsibly.
 Simultaneously, thy are also looking for investments that align with their mission and values.